ace13/PassTheBomb/README.md

   - Rooted mode, no movement except for blink
   - Incognito mode, no countdown or effect for carrying the bomb
   - Huge tree mode, huge trees covering the playing field, hidden healthbars
-  - Barred mode, movement blockers covering the playing field, no vision blocking though
+  - Barred mode, movement blocking rocks/other covering the playing field, no vision blocking though
   - Heavyweight mode, bomb tossing ministuns
+  - Casket mode, bomb bounces between targets if in range
-  - Skillshot mode, can have submodes for all the different skillshots
+  - Skillshot mode, pass the bomb with mirana arrow / sunstrike / other
-  - Drunken mode, camera shakes wildly during the round
+  - Drunken mode, camera sways wildly during the round
+  - Multibomb mode, two or more bombs in play at the same time, will need a lot of code work though